 Obviously, we’d love more dinner ticket money in the prize purse.
 But the dinners are also opportunities to bring together people with healthy appetites and voracious imaginations.
 We hope an AMV reader or two can join us for what I’m confident will be two incredible evenings.

-Let’s say someone wants to win this contest.
+Let’s say someone wants to .
 Let’s say that particular someone may, oh, I don’t know, live in Minnesota and be the benevolent dictator of a popular Mormon arts and culture blog.
 Would eating Indian food before or during the writing of his contest submissions increase the likelihood of his winning?
 Why or why not?

 If you eat during the writing of your submissions (plural), that means you are writing multiple submissions.
 Which significantly increases your chances of winning, especially relative to people who eat Indian food while they plan submissions which they never actually write.